openstad/openstad-headless/apps/api-server/doc/pagination-and-search.md

 ],
 ```

 Search is done in textfields of the object.
-That would e.g. be `title`, `summary` and `description` in ideas. `text` will search in all available fields.
+That would e.g. be `title`, `summary` and `description` in resources. `text` will search in all available fields.

 Searching is done using the [fuzzysort](https://github.com/farzher/fuzzysort) module.
 This will add scores; the results are ordered by that score.